jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 Now let's create a sample service.

-Add the following dependencies to the pom of your example service.
+Add the following dependencies to your example service.

 ```xml
         <dependency>